 These conformance statements apply to any type of app addressed in this standard.
 However, specific usability measures and remediation plans will differ based on app functionality, intended users, and app platform, and as such this standard does not discuss specific controls; instead, it speaks to a development process which encourages inclusion and end user satisfaction.

 CUSTOMER/TECHNICAL SUPPORT

+Introductory text to be added.

 Conformance